vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

     - [ ] Bone conduction headphones, when set to balanced, feel centered rather than skewed to one side
     - [ ] For bone conduction headphones, switching back and forth between all left to all right does not change perceived loudness

+### Quick max frequency hearing test

+This is a quick version of the max frequency hearing test described in a later section.
+Instead of playing the whole 2-minute video https://www.youtube.com/watch?v=zUmbmssqHOY I just start about 10 to 15 seconds prior to the end (With some variability in exactly when I start), listen to it with my eyes closed, and confirm that I open my eyes right after the clip ends.
+I should do the left and right ear separately.

+I should log this to Slack as `quick max frequency hearing test passed (both ears) with normal headphones` or `quick max frequency hearing test passed (both ears) with bone conduction headphones`.

+Remember to return to normal volume and set balance back to neutral.

 ## More advanced portion of test with formal recording, that I should do formally at the periodic interval

 These pieces require more active concentration as well as